marcusmunch/sciencekantine/README.md

 - `-d`:       Debug mode.
 If you're running `motd.py` during the weekend, an IndexError will be raised since you'll be looking for more menu items than listed on the website. `-d` prevents this by manually setting the current weekday to Monday within the script.
 - `-l`:       Load mode.
 Skips downloading the menu from the web page and loads from the local JSON files.
 - `CANTEEN`:  Canteen to get Today's menu from.
 Takes one of the two canteens described above or a link.
 Supplied link has to be a page formatted like the default canteens' pages.

+### Possible future features
+- [ ] `+n` days.
+Typically +1 in order to get the menu for tomorrow.
+Useful for knowing whether or not to bring lunch the next day.